jnozzi/cocoadev.com/markdown/NSTableView.md

                         row: index;

-            } while ((index = [selection indexGreaterThanIndex: index]) != General/NSNotFound);
+            } while ((index = [selection indexGreaterThanIndex: index]) != NSNotFound);
         }
     }

     [pb
-        declareTypes: General/[NSArray arrayWithObject:General/NSStringPboardType]
+        declareTypes: [NSArray arrayWithObject:NSStringPboardType]
         owner:nil];

     [pb setString:string
-         forType: General/NSStringPboardType];
+         forType: NSStringPboardType];
 }

 -- Jeffrey Drake (wackysteak at your local mac.com)

 ----

 How would one create iTunes-like behavior, where a fast double click opens, but a slow double-click begins edition?
-Would you have to override pretty much all General/NSTableView's click/drag handling guts?
+Would you have to override pretty much all NSTableView's click/drag handling guts?

 ----